-Dr. Sudeep Pramanik is a board certified ophthalmologist and Fellow in the American College of Surgeons specializing in cornea and external disease.
+Dr. Sudeep Pramanik is a board-certified ophthalmologist and Fellow in the American College of Surgeons specializing in cornea and external disease.
 He completed his internship at Virginia Mason Medical Center in Seattle, Washington.
-His residency and fellowship of cornea and external disease was completed at the University of Iowa in Iowa City, Iowa.
+His residency and fellowship of cornea and external disease were completed at the University of Iowa in Iowa City, Iowa.
 He also completed an MBA at Rice University’s Jones School of Management, graduating among the top of his class as a Jones Scholar.

 As a corneal specialist, Dr. Pramanik offers all methods of corneal transplantation (PKP/ DLEK / DALK / DMEK / DSEK / and keratoprosthesis), complex cataract surgery by referral, refractive surgery, ocular tumor surgery, and reconstruction of the front portion of the eye.

 “As a former Assistant Professor at Johns Hopkins Wilmer Eye Institute and Clinical Assistant Professor of Ophthalmology at the University of Maryland, Dr. Pramanik teaches routine and complex cataract surgery techniques to residents.
 He also teaches the management of corneal disease, corneal surgery, and refractive surgery to residents.
 Currently, he is working on a database to track improvement in safety and outcomes in their teaching program.